-People registered with the NDSS are able to access services, support and subsidised diabetes products to assist them to self-manage their life with diabetes.
+The NDSS provides access to support and information services, education, programs and subsidised products to assist people to self-manage their life with diabetes.

 What services are available?

 Registering with the NDSS gives you access to:

 - support and information services for diabetes self-management

 - self-management information sessions and education programs delivered by your local diabetes organisation (NDSS Agent) that empower you to make informed choices and manage your diabetes confidently

 - programs to help prevent diabetes health-related complications

 - group support programs, such as peer support for people with type 1 diabetes or young people with diabetes

 - fact sheets, brochures and other resources about diabetes covering a broad range of topics.